kevintuhumury/osx-settings/README.md

     cd ~/.osx-settings
     ./script/install

-The installation will create a backup of a previous version and symlinks the available dot files.
+The installation will create a backup of a previous version and symlinks the available dot files and git hooks.

 ### Configure Git